The 90-Day Rule Explained

 How Can I Prove Nonimmigrant Intent During A Visa Interview?

 To prove that you do not intend to stay permanently in the United States after arrival, you must convince the CBP officer during a visa interview.
-This section covers some relevant documents that could be used to prove that you have ties to your home country, and you have no intention to stay in the U.S. at the end of your visit.
+This section covers some relevant documents that could be used to prove that you have ties to your home country and that you have no intention to stay in the U.S. at the end of your visit.
 These documents may include:

 - Proof of your connection to your home country (title deeds, business licenses, etc.)